 The “New Normal”…

-For the past few weeks, we have heard this term nearly every day as we assess the impact COVID-19 has had on our lives.
+Since March of this year, we have heard this term nearly every day as we assess the impact COVID-19 has had on our lives.
 Rather than using the phrase to describe how we are expected to behave and socialize with one another in the future, IPS Legal Group, P.A. is focused on how the pandemic has impacted business practices and what their “new normal” looks like.

 The business world and, to some extent, entire industries learned overnight what is considered an “essential” business.
 To remain relevant, every business, in some way or another, had to shift its operations.
 For many, that meant being forced to embrace new technology, virtual business operations, and adapt to remote employment solutions.
 Businesses that once mandated their employees to arrive at work at a predetermined time, dressed appropriately, and remain in their cubicle were adapting to remote work situations.
-Overnight, working parents also became teachers with scheduling conflicts.
+Seemingly overnight, working parents also became teachers with scheduling conflicts.
 So, employers adjusted and accommodated.
 Their thinking: what did it matter when or how the job got done as long as employees produced and the business moved forward.

 Shifting Employee Staffing Policies